A Woman's Touch: Selected Women Artists in California

 Resource Library editor's note:

-For biographical information on artists referenced in this article please see America's Distinguished Artists, a national registry of historic artists
+For further biographical information on artists mentioned in this article please see America's Distinguished Artists, a national registry of historic artists.